neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 > If you prefer to go directly into the code, there’s a [GitHub repo available](https://github.com/neural-maze/crewai_llama3_arduino)!!

-Even if I don't consider myself an expert (far from it!) in [Arduino](https://www.arduino.cc/) programming, I really enjoy building electronic projects in my free time.
-That's the reason why, the other day, an idea came to my mind:
-**I know some things about AI and I know some things about Arduino so ... what if I make them work together?** 🤔
+Although I don't consider myself an expert (far from it!) in Arduino programming, I really enjoy building electronic projects in my spare time.
+So, the other day an idea popped into my head: **I know a few things about AI and I know a few things about Arduino so.... what if I make them work together?** 🤔

-And given that in the recent weeks I've been working with [crewAI](https://www.crewai.com/), I didn't hesitate: **let's connect crewAI with Arduino**.
+And since I've been working with [crewAI](https://www.crewai.com/) for the last few weeks, I didn't hesitate: **let's connect crewAI with Arduino**.

-Does it sound exciting?
-What if I tell you that, in addition, I'll also be using [Ollama](https://ollama.com/) and Llama3 (local LLMs, oh yes 😎)
+Sounds exciting?
+What if I tell you that, in addition, I'll also use [Ollama](https://ollama.com/) and Llama3 (local LLMs, oh yes 😎)?

-But, since it's possible that you've never heard of what an Arduino is.
+But, not so fast, as you may never have heard of what an Arduino is.
 Let's calm down, and start with the basics.

 Enjoy the ride! 🔥